dlh01/dave-wpstarterkit/README.markdown

     writing consistent, idiomatic CSS][17], so it looks pretty.

-Note that these definitions lock the associated settings in the Dashboard but do not also change the database values.
+Note that `WP_SITEURL` and `WP_HOME` lock the associated settings in the Dashboard but do not also change the database values.
 For more information, [see the Codex][5].

 Also, `wp-config.php` is included in `.gitignore` by default.
 If you want to include `wp-config.php` in your